Professional Negligence Solicitors

 Bolt Burdon Kemp has a long history of successfully pursuing professional negligence cases and, as a result, we are one of the best known firms in the country for this area.

 We are all solicitors and take referrals from the Professional Negligence Lawyers Association.
 We will assess your case for free and if we think it is winnable, we offer “no win no fee” agreements.
+Get in touch with us to find out more about how our team can help you if you think you have a claim.

 - Solicitors (including Conveyancers)